shirou/mqttcli/README.rst

     export MQTT_USERNAME="user"
     export MQTT_PASSWORD="blahblah"

-or using this config file.
-You can specifiy config file using ``--conf`` option, or place ``~/.mqttcli.cfg``.
+or using a config file.
+You can specify a config file by ``--conf`` option. or automatically load from ``~/.mqttcli.cfg``.

 ::

-  % mqttcli sub --conf settings.json  -t "some/topic"
+  % mqttcli sub --conf yoursettings.json -t "some/topic"

 example: